tsedio/tsed/docs/tutorials/vike.md

 pages/movies/@id/index.page.js    /movies/1, /movies/2, /movies/3, ...
 ```

-So if you want to expose a movies page with the following url `/movies` url, create a new
+So if you want to expose a movies page with the url `/movies`, create a new
 file `packages/app/pages/movies/index.page.tsx`:

 ```tsx